BastiPaeltz/codedict/README.md

 * What is this '--cut' feature, I dont get it.

 *One way to structure your codedict is by generic terms.
-Have a look at the 'sample.jpeg'. 'data types' and 'characteristics' generic type is 'lang'.
+Have a look at the **sample.jpeg**. 'data types' and 'characteristics' generic type is 'lang'.
 So when you want to display all language features without the nasty 'lang' output in front of every row, add '--cut'.*

 * Fair enough.
 But what does '--code' do when adding from a file?

 *By default the content of the file will be parsed like described in the related section above.
-When '--cut' is set and a 'problem' is specified, the file's content will not be parsed but instead set as the code field (of that specified 'problem').*
+When '--cut' is set and a 'problem' is specified, the file's content will not be parsed but instead set as the* **code** *field (of that specified 'problem').*

 ## License